gklyne/annalist/documents/installing-annalist.md

 ### Annalist site options

 Annalist deployment details are controlled by files in the `src/annalist_root/annalist_site/settings` directory.
-Annalist comes with three pre-defined configurations: deveopment, personal, and shared.
+Annalist comes with three pre-defined configurations: development, personal, and shared.
 The main differences between these are the location of the Annalist site data files, and the location of certain private configuration files.
 (Other configuration options are possible by defining a new settings file.)

 **Development**: Annalist site data is kept in a directory within the Annalist software source tree, and configuration files are in subdirectory `.annalist` of the installing user's home directory.